Rafnuss/GeoPressureR/README.md

 measurement from geolocator.
-In particular, it provides a R wrapper around the [GeoPressure API](https://github.com/Rafnuss/GeoPressureServer) to query the proability map using ERA5 pressure.
+In particular, it provides a R wrapper around the [GeoPressure API](https://github.com/Rafnuss/GeoPressureServer) to query the probability map using ERA5 pressure.

 ## Installation